Juniper/vqfx10k-vagrant/full-2qfx-4srv-evpnvxlan/README.md

 Underlay control plane is pre-configured using OSPF.
 Overlay control plane with EVPN is pre-configured.
 Ansible playbook "pb.provision.vxlan.yaml" shoud be run after "vagrant up" which will provision one VXLAN between the 2 server VMs.
-  This VXLAN playbook/jinja2 template/yaml files can easily be tweaked to add more VXLANs
+These VXLAN playbook/jinja2 template/yaml files can easily be tweaked to add more VXLANs.

-# Interfaces (traffic stats are shown on em interfaces, not xe interfaces.)
+## Interfaces (traffic stats are shown on em interfaces, not xe interfaces.)
-RE:
+### vqfx10k-re:
 em0 - oob mgmt interface
 em1 - Internal link to connect RE to PFE.
 Same interface on both RE and PFE. em2 - Not used